Sitecore/Sitecore-Config-Builder/README.md

 ### Download

-The project is always available to download from [Marketplace](http://marketplace.sitecore.net/modules/sitecore_configbuilder.aspx).
+The project is always available to download from [Marketplace](http://marketplace.sitecore.net/modules/sitecore_configbuilder.aspx), however the most recent version is available only here.

 ### Open Source